dinanathsj29/angular-forms-templatedriven-tutorial/README.md

   </figure>
 </p>

-Angular Forms - 6 - Binding Data to a Model
+6 - Binding Data to a Model
 =====================
 - Here will try to create `user defined model`, as soon as user will enter data will update an instance of user model and send model data to the server
 - Inside the app/project folder/directory generate a new class which acts as a model with the command: `ng generate class User` or `ng g class User`